Best Times to Visit Dubrovnik, Croatia

 Walk the Dubrovnik City Walls at Sunset

 Experience the magic of Dubrovnik's ancient walls as the sun dips below the horizon, painting the Adriatic Sea in fiery hues.
-The crowds thin out in the late afternoon, offering a more intimate experience.
-For stunning photos, position yourself near the Minceta Tower.
+The crowds thin out in the late afternoon, allowing for a more intimate and peaceful experience.
+Capture stunning photos from various vantage points along the way.

 Kayaking through Lokrum Island's Caves